 Not all fixed interest loans come with precomputed interest, however.
 With simple-interest loans, your interest adds up over time and you can pay it off early to save.

 Benefits and drawbacks of a fixed-rate car loan

-- Fixed repayments can help you budget throughout your loan term.
+- Easier to budget.
+Fixed repayments can help you budget throughout your loan term.

-- You can lock in a competitive rate for the life of your loan.
+- Lock in a competitive rate.
+You don’t have to worry about your interest rate increasing over the life if your loan.

 3 mistakes to avoid when borrowing